JuliaLang/julia/doc/manual/methods.rst

 For instance, you might have some sort of abstract array with an arbitrary element type and want to write the computation on it with a specific element type.

-Because of the foible mentioned above, we must implement a method for each type that describes how to compute this type transform.
+Another implication of the common mistake discussed above mentioned above, is that we must implement a method for each type that describes how to compute this type transform.
 There is no general transform of one subtype into another subtype with a different parameter.
 (Quick review: do you see why this is?)